-3. Repeatedly and substantially disrupting the educational process or repeatedly and substantially interfering with the teacher's authority over the classroom.
+3. Repeatedly and substantially engaging in behavior that disrupts the educational process or repeatedly and substantially interfering with the teacher's authority over the classroom.

-Any disruptive student may be suspended for at least five days.
+A student who engages in disruptive behavior may be suspended for at least five days.
 BOCES will consider whether the student is "repeatedly and substantially disruptive" on four or more occasions during a semester or three or more occasions during a trimester.
-If a minimum five-day-suspension is proposed, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students' subject to a short-term suspension.
+If a minimum fiveday-suspension is proposed, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students' subject to a short-term suspension.
 If the proposed suspension exceeds the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students' subject to a long-term suspension as per the Code of Conduct of the student's home school district.
 The District Superintendent of BOCES has the authority to modify the minimum five-day suspension on a case-by-case basis using appropriate factors.